★ Service brochure

 Built on proven infrastructure.

-Club sites aren't hosted on a hand-rolled server somewhere.
-They're deployed onto Cloudflare — the same network behind around a fifth of all websites on the internet, used by Fortune 500 companies, governments, and major banks.
-Choosing infrastructure that's already trusted at that scale isn't an accident; it's the foundation of the whole offer.
+Club sites are deployed onto Cloudflare — the same network behind around a fifth of all websites on the internet, used by Fortune 500 companies, governments, and major banks.
+The same network, on a free tier most clubs never pay for.

 ~20%